mrmin123/kancolle-auto/.github/ISSUE_TEMPLATE.md

 *Please read the FAQ/Common Issues section of the README before opening a ticket.
-If you are submitting a feature request or a non-bug report, please feel free to delete this template.
-Also feel free to delete sections of this template you do not find relevant when submitting a bug report.
-Thanks!*
+Please remove sections of this template you do not find relevant when creating your ticket.*

 #### Environment details

-* kancolle-auto version (last modified date):
+* kancolle-auto version (date on first line of your CHANGELOG.md):
 * Viewer/browser:
 * Operating system:

 #### Issue
-Is the issue consistent (can be reproduced consistently) or is it transient (only happens sometimes)?
-Please check one of the boxes:
+Is the issue consistent (can be reproduced consistently) or is it transient (only happens sometimes)?:

-- [ ] Consistent
-- [ ] Transient

 [replace this line with a description of issue, along with any screenshots and/or videos.
 Please be descriptive as possible, describing step by step what is happening in the game]